-SARB Is composed of representatives from various youth-serving agencies, help truant or recalcitrant students and their parents or guardians solve school attendance and behavior problems using available school and community resources.
+SARB Is composed of representatives from various youth-serving agencies to help truant or recalcitrant students and their parents or guardians solve school attendance and behavior problems using available school and community resources.
 The goal of the SARB is to keep students in school and provide them with a meaningful educational experience.
-The SARB has the authority, when necessary, to refer students (ages 13 to 18) and their parents or guardians to court.
-The School Attendance Review Board is normally composed of: County Superintendent of Schools, a representative from the District Attorney's Office, Mental/Behavior Health Department, Law Enforcement/Probation Department, Child Protective Services, Nevada County School Board, and the SARB Coordinator from Nevada County Superintendent of Schools Office.
+SARB has the power, when necessary, to refer students (ages 13 to 18) and their parents or guardians to court.
+The School Attendance Review Board is normally composed of: -County Superintendent of Schools -A representative from the District Attorney's Office -A representative from Mental/Behavior Health Department -A representative from Law Enforcement/Probation Department -A representative from Child Protective Services -A member of the Nevada County School Board -The SARB Coordinator from Nevada County Superintendent of Schools Office.